 I also volunteer with the Rayleigh Horticultural Society where I have another garden space I am planting up.

 In addition for the last four years I have been helping Fay in her garden at the Dutch Cottage in Rayleigh.
-Having cleared a jungle of bramble, trees and loads of weeds I have started to excavate a wildlife pond.
+Having cleared a jungle of bramble, trees and loads of weeds and I have excavated a wildlife pond.
 See the section on Dutch Cottage.
 In January 2020 we put our experiences together and gave a talk to the Rayleigh Horticultural Society.
 I think about 90 members and guests attended.
 Luckily I did I did not know that many would turn up as If I had I might not have turned up.

 In early 2018 I started a Carers' Garden Club and we are using the outside space at St Michaels.
 Fruit trees have been planted as well various vegatables.
 A large bug hotel has been constructed and Spring 2019 will see the construction of a wildlife pond.
 St Michaels now have other ideas so my work at the back of the small hall has stopped.

 Again in addition I have a very small gardening business.